Published

 3) SEO guardrails without slowing people down

-The builder had to be fast to use, but I didn’t want it to become a “random HTML generator”.
+The builder had to be fast to use, but we wanted to avoid turning it into an unstructured HTML generator.

 So we leaned on defaults + validation: